brendankane04/Renter-Lights/README.md

 Hardware.sch: The schematics for the minimum unit<br>

-An ESP32-WROOM-32E was chosen as the MCU.<br>
+An ESP32-WROOM-32E was chosen as the MCU.
+It might work with the existing footprint.<br>